JamesHearts/MIPS32_Multicycle_VHDL/README.md

 This project aims to synthesize a 32-bit MIPS processor using VHDL.
 I've provided a test bench and a .mif file that simulates basic instructions.
 Not all mips instructions are implemented but could easily be added to the controller.
 I will add instructions as time allows me.
 The MIPS architecture is a RISC architecture.

 This particular project implements the multi-cycled version.
-The processor is not ready to be programmed to an FPGA but the code could easily be added.
+The processor is not ready to be programmed to an FPGA but the code could easily be added to any FPGA of your choosing.
+Simply create a new "top level" entity that maps all the input and output signals to the FPGA.
+A recommended FPGA is the Altera Cyclone III.

 How to Simulate:
 ------------------------------------------------------------------------------------------------------------------------